dmklee/nuro-arm/installation_guide.md

 	python neu_ro_arm/scripts/setup_xarm.py
 	```

+#### General Guidelines
+When not using the camera, use the lens cover to keep it safe.
+Ensure that the robot is made aware of the camera in the software for collision detection purposes (we will walk you through this).
+The camera circuit board may get hot if used for extended periods of time.

 ### Camera
 #### Assembly Instructions
 1. Collect the parts shown in the photo below, the 3D printed parts and camera will be in camera box; the rod and screws will be in Hiwonder box.